aartisethi875/statistics-/README.md

-# statistics Tasks
+# Statistics Tasks

 Welcome to the Statistics repository!
 This repository contains various statistical concepts, formulas, and their implementation using Python.
 The notebooks and examples provided in this repository were created as part of the CampusX .

 ## Installation